 High Brew Coffee’s website does that successfully.
 They tell their story so that their audience gets to know and connect with them instantly.

-Sure, not all of us can proudly say that our business idea came to us while exploring the Caribbean islands.
-Yet, your story, no matter how uninspiring might sound to you, it still is interesting enough to share because it’s yours.
+Sure, not everyone can proudly say that their business idea came while exploring the Caribbean islands.
+Yet, your story, no matter how uninspiring it might sound, is still interesting enough to share because it’s yours.

-Nobody else will have the exact story as you, and that’s what it makes it unique.
+Nobody else will have the exact story as you, and that’s what makes it unique.
 Your brand’s story is uniquely yours.
-So let your audience know where you come from, let them connect with you.
+So, let your audience know where you come from, and let them connect with you.

 People buy brands, not products

 The secret is, there is no secret.
 Stories move people to take action.
-If your business is more than your products or services, you are going to touch customer’s hearts in a way or another.
+If your business is more than your products or services, you will touch customers’ hearts in some way.

 This infographic shows exactly how storytelling is helping businesses boost their sales.
 The sooner you stop hiding behind your products and you decide to humanize your brand, the better.